ddopson/underscorePlus/README.md

 ### Overview
-"super"underscore is just a thin wrapper over underscore + mixins Use where traditional underscore would be used...
+Superunderscore is just a thin wrapper over underscore + mixins

+Use where traditional underscore would be used...

 <pre><code>  var _ = require('superunderscore');